grpc/grpc.io/content/blog/grpc-web-interceptor.md

 `invoker` return type is `ClientReadablaStream` instead of `Promise`.
 For implementation details, see [interceptor.js][].

+{{< note >}}
+  A `StreamInteceptor` can be applied to any RPC with a `ClientReadableStream` return type, whether it's a unary or a server-streaming RPC.
+{{< /note >}}

 ## What can I do with an interceptor?

-Basically, an interceptor allows you to do the following:
+An interceptor allows you to do the following:

-- Update the original gRPC request before it is passed along.
-For example, you might inject extra information such as auth headers.
+- Update the original gRPC request before passing it along &mdash; for example, you might inject extra information such as auth headers
-- Manipulate the behavior of the original invoker function, such as bypassing the call or updating the response before it is returned to the client.
+- Manipulate the behavior of the original invoker function, such as bypassing the call so that you can use a cached result instead
+- Update the response before it's returned to the client

-Some examples are given next.
+You'll see some examples next.

 ## Unary interceptor example

 The code given below illustrates a unary interceptor that does the following:

 - It prepends a string to the gRPC request message before the RPC.
-- It prepends a string to the gRPC response message after it is received.
+- It prepends a string to the gRPC response message after it's received.

-This simple unary interceptor is defined as class that implements the `UnaryInterceptor` interface:
+This simple unary interceptor is defined as a class that implements the `UnaryInterceptor` interface:

 ```js